cilium/cilium/Documentation/bpf.rst

 The following projects are making use of BPF.
 This list is probably not complete, feel free to open pull requests to complete the list.

-- BCC - Tools for BPF-based Linux IO analysis, networking, monitoring, and more (https://github.com/iovisor/bcc)
+- BCC - tools for BPF-based Linux IO analysis, networking, monitoring, and more (https://github.com/iovisor/bcc)
 - Cilium
   (https://github.com/cilium/cilium)